As part of the then Abyssinia, Eritrea can also be described as the cradle of coffee and has its own coffee ceremony.

 - The woman washes the green coffee beans and then roasts them in a small pot (Menkeshkesh).

-Particularly popular is coffee from the Ethiopian cultivation area Lekemti.
+- Particularly popular is coffee from the Ethiopian cultivation area Lekemti.

-Then the beans are crushed or coarsely ground in a mortar (Maukatebune) and sprinkled on a small mat (Meshrefet)
+- Then the beans are crushed or coarsely ground in a mortar (Maukatebune) and sprinkled on a small mat (Meshrefet)

-For cooling, the coffee is therefore poured 3-4 times into the small pot – and back again in the Jebena.
+- Now for cooling, the coffee is therefore poured 3-4 times into the small pot – and back again in the Jebena.

-In parallel, on a piece of charcoal frankincense is fired in a separate container, so the fragrance fills the entire room.
+- In parallel, on a piece of charcoal frankincense is fired in a separate container, so the fragrance fills the entire room.

-With the coffee salted popcorn (Ebaba), sometimes also Crispbread (Kitcha) and nuts or fine sweet pastry is served.
+- With the coffee salted popcorn (Ebaba), sometimes also Crispbread (Kitcha) and nuts or fine sweet pastry is served.

-The first round coffee ‘awel’ is the strongest.
-Time for delicate conversations – such as a marriage application, an important business, political negotiations, or similar.
+- The first round coffee ‘awel’ is the strongest.
+Time for delicate conversations, such as a marriage application, an important business, political negotiations, or similar.

-The ‘kale’i’, the second round with a little weaker coffee stands for the health and the soul.
+- The ‘kale’i’, the second round with a little weaker coffee stands for the health and the soul.
 This cup is regarded as part of a “transformation process of the mind”, which finds its climax or dissolution, in the 3rd cup, the ‘baraka’ (‘blessed’)